chrispsn/mesh-spreadsheet/README.md

 Ideally dict literals would be a list of key:value pairs, and table literals would be defined row-wise to flow with the portrait shape of a text file - even if that data was stored as columns behind the scenes.

-## Future work

-Aside from 'what needs work', above:

-- Officially, ngn/k is "no longer supported".
-But I think Mesh could be ported to any k dialect or other language that:
-  - can go back and forth between text and AST representations (parse and unparse), and
-  - has some built-in serialisation formats and rich literal types (lists, dicts, tables; JSON, CSV).
-- A fully-in-browser WASM version, to make Mesh easier to try out.
-- A containerised (Dockerised?) version, to make installation easier.
-- Maybe having workbooks be a single 'zipped bundle' isn't so bad, if the user can tweak Git to 'look in' or else manually zip/unzip come commit-time (see eg [here](https://stackoverflow.com/questions/8001663/can-git-treat-zip-files-as-directories-and-files-inside-the-zip-as-blobs)).
-But maybe it's overall less complex if they are unzipped by default.

 ## Why the k family?
 Why not Python or JavaScript?

+Officially, ngn/k is [no longer supported](https://codeberg.org/ngn/k).
+But Mesh could potentially be ported to other k dialects or other languages.

 To work with Mesh's approach to spreadsheets, the language needs certain features: